motivatedwig-art/tg_arbitrage/README.md

 ## Deployment

-### Vercel (Recommended)
+### Railway (Recommended)

-1. Connect your repository to Vercel
+1. Connect your repository to Railway
-2. Set environment variables in Vercel dashboard
+2. Set environment variables in Railway dashboard
 3. Deploy automatically on push to main branch

 ### Manual Deployment